jsadsad/Vision/README.md

 # Vision

-Vision is a single-page data visualization project to display relevent data from the Marvel Cinematic Universe dating back to the first Iron Man film in 2008.
+Vision is a single-page data visualization project.

+The application displays relevant data from the Marvel Cinematic Universe dating back to the first Iron Man film in 2008.

 ## Background